Almost every business wants to make their website internationally friendly.

 8. Learn what marketing channels work best

-When it comes to marketing, its unlikely that you can continue doing things the exact same way as you previously did, unless you’re only concerned with SEO and AdWords PPC.
+When it comes to marketing, it is unlikely that you can continue doing things the exact same way as you previously did unless you are only concerned with SEO and AdWords PPC.

-Some social media platforms are different.
-For instance, using WeChat and QQ in many parts of Asia.
-The best way to learn about these channels is to just go to the country.
-Again, most of the information online is distorted and if you’re dumping $50,000 into a marketing campaign , you might as well spend $500 on plane ticket to go there and start asking around.
+Again, most of the information online is distorted and if you are dumping $50,000 into a marketing campaign, you might as well spend $500 on plane tickets to go there and start asking around.